openebs-archive/openebs-docs/docs/configurepools.md

 kubectl apply -f cstor-pool1-config.yaml
 ```

-If the pool creation is successful, you will the example result as shown below.
+If the pool creation is successful, you will see the example result as shown below.

 <div class="co">storagepoolclaim.openebs.io "cstor-pool1" created</div>

-**Note:** You can horizontally scale up the cStor pool on new OpenEBS Node by editing  the corresponding pool configuration YAML with the new disks name under `diskList` and update the `maxPools` count.
-More details can be see [here](/docs/next/operations.html#with-disklist).
+**Note:** The cStor pool can be horizontally scale up on new OpenEBS Node by editing  the corresponding pool configuration YAML with the new disks name under `diskList` and update the `maxPools` count accordingly.
+More details can be found [here](/docs/next/operations.html#with-disklist).

 <br>